ooni/netem/ARCHITECTURE.md

-The most complex bit of this implementation is [Link]( https://pkg.go.dev/github.com/ooni/netem#Link) because we need to emulate network behavior reasonably enough for [Gvisor](https://gvisor.dev/) TCP/IP implementation to behave similarly to what TCP would do in normal network.
+The most complex bit of this implementation is [Link]( https://pkg.go.dev/github.com/ooni/netem#Link) because we need to emulate network behavior reasonably enough for [Gvisor](https://gvisor.dev/) TCP/IP implementation to behave like it does in normal networks.